Lichen planus

 What is lichen planus?

-Lichen planus is most common in middle age, and women are affected slightly more often than men.
+Lichen planus is most common in middle age, and women are affected slightly more than men.
 Although there is no known cure, treatment can be given to make the symptoms better.

 What does it look like?